kaddome/kaddo-docs/epics/06_Sign_up_request_communications.md

 ## Acceptance criteria

-### 1 - As non-user I refuse the sign-up request
+### 1 - As non-registered-user I refuse the sign-up request

+**Given** an existing hoozad user A sends a sign-up request to a non-existing hoozad user B
-### 2 - As non-user I accept the sign-up request
+**When** the B rejects the sign-up request
+**Then** the A receives a notification stating that B has not accepted the sign-up request

-### 3 - As non-registered-user I refuse the sign-up request
+### 2 - As non-registered-user I don't reply to the sign-up request

+**Given** an existing hoozad user A sends a sign-up request to a non-existing hoozad user B
+**When** after X time, B has not replied the request
+**Then** the A receives a notification stating that B has not replied the sign-up request

-### 4 - As non-registered-user I accept the sign-up request
+### 3 - As non-registered-user I accept the sign-up request

-### 5 - As non-registered-user I don't reply to the sign-up request

-### 6 - As existing user I receive a sign-up request
+**Given** an existing hoozad user A sends a sign-up request to a non-existing hoozad user B
+**When** after X time, B has not replied the request
+**Then** the A receives a notification stating that B has accepted the sign-up request